 Certain named Previews are subject to additional terms set forth below, if any.
 These Previews are made available to you pursuant to these additional terms, which supplement your agreement governing use of Azure.
 Capitalized terms not defined herein shall have the meaning set forth in your agreement.
 If you do not agree to these terms, do not use the Preview(s).

-If a preview version or feature of an Azure Cognitive Service or Applied AI Service is designated as subject to Limited Access Services terms, then the Limited Access Services terms in the Service Specific Terms for Microsoft Azure Cognitive Services and Applied AI Services in the Microsoft Product Terms apply to your access to and use of that preview version or feature.
+If a preview version or feature of an Azure Cognitive Service or Applied AI Service is designated as subject to Limited Access Services terms, then the Limited Access Services terms in the Service Specific Terms for Microsoft Azure AI Services and AI Services in the Microsoft Product Terms apply to your access to and use of that preview version or feature.

 Because Customers control the deployment environment for containers, Customers are not prohibited from using preview versions of Services in containers to process Personal Data or other data subject to heightened legal or regulatory requirements.
-All other preview terms, as well as the terms for Services in Containers in the Service Specific Terms for Microsoft Azure Cognitive Services and Applied AI Services in the Microsoft Product Terms, apply to Customer's use of preview versions of Services in containers (connected and disconnected).
+All other preview terms, as well as the terms for Services in Containers in the Service Specific Terms for Microsoft Azure AI Services and AI Services in the Microsoft Product Terms, apply to Customer's use of preview versions of Services in containers (connected and disconnected).
 Customer remains responsible for determining whether any preview version of a Service in a container is appropriate for processing data that is subject to any specific law or regulation and for ensuring the use of such preview in a manner consistent with Customer's legal and regulatory obligations.

 Microsoft may offer required and/or optional updates or supplements to the services in containers.
 If an update is required, Customer will update the container in accordance with the Microsoft notice requirements; failure to perform these updates may affect the container's functionality and/or the container may stop operating.
 Customer may use the updates or supplements to the services in containers, pre-release code, additional functionality and optional add-on services in the containers, subject to specific terms (if any) that accompany them.
 Upon general availability ("GA") of a container, Customer must discontinue its use of preview containers and is required to update to the relevant GA version(s) no later than the end of the annual container reactivation time period.

-Cognitive Services, Spatial Analysis Container
+AI Services, Spatial Analysis Container